 Below are a few ideas about what kind of input developers can provide or features that could be implemented.
-For more information see the feature roadmap in the distribution TODO-file.
+For more information see the GitHub issues page and feature roadmap in the distribution TODO-file.

 - 3D visualization of the rocket during design and flight (Help needed!)